Indoor Activities in Flagstaff for Kids

 Best for ages: Preschool and up

 At Lowell Observatory, you’ll find indoor exhibit spaces focused on space, planets, and astronomy.
-One of the main draws for families is the Orion Discovery Center, an interactive indoor play area designed specifically for kids.
+One of the main draws for families is the Astronomy Discovery Center, a large indoor facility with hands-on, interactive exhibits, a theater, and a rooftop planetarium.
+The youngest visitors have the Orbits Curiosity Zone, a sensory play area built for little ones.

-Inside the Discovery Center, you’ll see hands-on exhibits, space-themed activities, and areas where kids can explore at their own pace.
+Inside, you’ll find hands-on exhibits, space-themed activities, and areas where kids can explore at their own pace.
 The space is climate-controlled and works well on cold, rainy, or snowy days.

 Lowell also includes indoor viewing areas, science exhibits, and presentations that rotate throughout the day.